shini4i/argo-watcher/docs/guides/install.md

 #### Using the Helm Chart

-If you deploy PostgreSQL alongside Argo Watcher using the Helm chart, migrations are applied automatically via an init container.
+If you deploy PostgreSQL alongside Argo Watcher using the Helm chart, migrations run automatically before every install and upgrade.
+The chart schedules a `pre-install`/`pre-upgrade` hook Job that executes `argo-watcher --migrate` against the configured database, so there is nothing to run manually.

 #### Manual Migration